 Rust.
 Much like your vehicle’s body will begin to corrode after a while, the components comprising your cooling system can have rust issues if not properly maintained.
 If your coolant becomes contaminated or spent, the rusting process can be expedited as oxidization proliferates at a rapid rate.
 If your coolant is regularly flushed, this can be avoided.

 As always, the best way to combat any potential problems any system in your vehicle may encounter is to keep up with its scheduled maintenance plan.
-The ASE-certified technicians here at AM-PM Automotive are happy to work with car owners to set up a proactive maintenance plan that will keep their vehicle running at an optimal level year-round – call us at 651-426-0462 for more info!
+The ASE-certified technicians here at AM-PM Automotive are happy to work with car owners to set up a proactive maintenance plan that will keep their vehicle running at an optimal level year-round – get in touch with us for more info!